harvey-fin/absence-bench/README.md

 ```bash
 bash scripts/generate_data.sh
 ```
+Note that scraping the GitHub pull requests data may take a long time (around 20 minutes)

 ## Evaluation
 If you wish to evaluate a language model via API, we have provided frameworks for five API providers in `tests/llm_providers.py`.
 The following is an example script to run evaluations using `Claude-3.7-sonnet`: